mj221/mj221/README.md

   - In the mean time, I do Cryptocurrency and Forex trading.

-  - I am always in constant look out for rare Gems⭐️ (investments) in the Blockchain space.
-Regularly looking into hot trends and narrative plays backed with rigorous research into teams, tokenomics and whitepaper.
-Looking for major distruptors in the blockchain industry.
+  - Always in constant look out for rare Gems⭐️ (investments) in the Blockchain space.
+Regularly looking into hot narrative plays and major disruptors.

   - Fascinated by long-term potential of NFTs and Metaverses.